CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 So far only advantages have been highlighted, but what are the costs.

 Passing around capability objects requires a bit more setup.
-Failing to passing in a logger can result in code failing even if all the business functionality is present.
+Failing to pass in a logger can result in code failing even if all the business functionality is present.
 An option to handle when a logger is not present is to fallback to using the global console.
-I do not do this as I think that a missing logger is something that I want to be a failure and in production missing logs is a problem I want alerting to
+I do not do this as I think that a missing logger is something that I want to be a failure and in production missing logs is a problem to which I want to be alerted.

-Leaving debug comments in your codebase makes is a bit larger.
+Leaving debug comments in your codebase makes it a bit larger.
 Not really a problem as the amount of code is so small.
 If it turns out to be a problem the way to remove the debug calls is with a build step.